antrea-io/antrea/docs/traceflow-guide.md

       protocol: 6 # Protocol here can be 6 (TCP), 17 (UDP) or 1 (ICMP), default value is 1 (ICMP)
     transportHeader:
       tcp:
-        srcPort: 10000 # Source port needs to be set when Protocol is TCP/UDP.
+        srcPort: 10000 # Source port for TCP/UDP.
+If omitted, a random port will be used.
         dstPort: 80 # Destination port needs to be set when Protocol is TCP/UDP.
         flags: 2 # Construct a SYN packet: 2 is also the default value when the flags field is omitted.
 ```